Missing vs. Unused Knowledge Hypothesis for Language Model Bottlenecks in Patent Understanding: Judging Close Patents VS. Rewritten Patents

 \section{Judging Close Patents VS. Rewritten Patents}

-Following on prior sections that focus on distinguishing deceptively similar patents, in this section, we explore whether and how LLMs are able to merge identical but paraphrased patent ideas.
-Our approach to measuring LLMs’ ability to generalize and identify the same ideas across distinct articulations is to generate rephrased versions of each patent abstract using the OpenAI ChatGPT o3 model with the prompt “rephrase the patent, but keep its meaning.”
-We then task the LLaMA-3.1-8B-instruct model with identifying whether a patent abstract and its paraphrase describe the same invention.
-This was designed to parallel the original distinguishing experiment, in which we randomly sampled 1,000 patents and identified pairs that were most semantically similar.
-We then asked the LLaMA-3.1-8B-instruct model to determine whether the two abstracts described the same invention, using a human-annotated ground truth indicating that they were different.
+Following on prior sections that focus on distinguishing deceptively similar patents (the splitting task), in this section, we explore whether and how LLMs are able to merge identical but paraphrased patent ideas (the merging task).
+Our approach to measuring LLMs’ ability to generalize and identify the same ideas across distinct articulations is to generate rephrased versions of each patent text using the OpenAI ChatGPT o3 model with the prompt “rephrase the text, but keep its meaning.”
+We then task the LLaMA-3.1-8B-instruct model with identifying whether a patent text and its paraphrase describe different interventions (the correct answer: no).
 In raw (zero-shot) judgments, the model performed poorly on both merging and splitting tasks.
-We then introduced zero-shot CoT prompting (“think step-by-step”) and few-shot CoT, where we supplied examples of both merging (paraphrased) and splitting (semantically similar but distinct) patent pairs.
-Few-shot CoT substantially improved the model’s accuracy in recognizing paraphrased abstracts as equivalent—but had minimal effect on its ability to distinguish between closely related yet different inventions.
+We then introduced zero-shot Chain-of-Thought (CoT) prompting (“think step-by-step”) and few-shot CoT, where we supplied examples of both merging (paraphrased) and splitting (semantically similar but distinct) patent pairs.
+Few-shot CoT substantially improved the model’s accuracy in recognizing paraphrased texts as equivalent—but had minimal effect on its ability to distinguish between closely related yet different inventions.

-This pattern suggests that CoT reasoning helps the model overcome basic semantic similarity checks and identify paraphrases, likely by encouraging step-by-step alignment at the surface level.
+This pattern suggests that more reasoning helps the model overcome basic semantic similarity checks and identify paraphrases, likely by encouraging step-by-step alignment at the surface level.
 Our hypothesis is that the model passes the rephrasing test primarily through pattern matching and semantic overlap, rather than through true conceptual integration.
-This explains why CoT improves performance on the rephrasing task: the test is relatively easy in the sense that our rewritten version keeps semantic similarity high, such that shallow strategies suffice.
-In contrast, differentiating between semantically similar but substantively different patents remains hard, even with CoT, because it requires more than aligned phrasing—it demands conceptual depth.
+The merging test is relatively easy in the sense that our rewritten version keeps key technical terms unchanged but only changes how the sentence is structured, such that shallow strategies suffice.
+In contrast, differentiating between semantically similar but substantively different patents remains hard, because it requires more than aligned phrasing—it demands conceptual depth.